 The finish is at Crepes On Cole at 100 Carl Street, San Francisco.
 San Francisco Randonneurs (SFR) will sponsor a breakfast for registered riders on the morning of Sunday August 22nd.
 Please contact email@example.com if you are not riding but wish to join the finishing Flèche teams for breakfast.
 NB: some teams may be asked to change their start time in order to stagger the arrival at the finish location.

 All riders on all teams must read and adhere to the RUSA Fleche rules listed here:

-EVENT PROCEDURES : The start time is proposed by the team captain and may be any time between Noon on Thursday and 10:00AM Saturday.
-If two teams propose to leave from the same location using the same route, they must leave at least one hour apart.
+EVENT PROCEDURES : The start time is proposed by the team captain and may be any time between Noon on Thursday and 10:00am on Saturday; however most teams will choose a starting time between 7:00am and 10:00am on Saturday, August 21.
+If two teams propose to leave from the same location using identical routes they must leave at least one hour apart.
 Departure times are first-come, first-served based on the date of receipt of the entry form.